Go Ahead Eagles

 The Go Ahead Eagles are a Dutch professional football club from the city of Deventer in the province of Overijssel.
 They play in the Eredivisie, the top tier of Dutch football, having achieved promotion from the second tier Eerste Divisie in the 2020–21 season.
 The club's home stadium since 1920 is De Adelaarshorst.
 The club have won the national championship on four occasions: in 1917, 1922, 1930 and 1933.
 They also won the KNVB Cup in 2025 for the first time.

-The Go Ahead Eagles have produced numerous notable players including Raimond van der Gouw, René Eijkelkamp, Marc Overmars, Paul Bosvelt, Jan Kromkamp, Victor Sikora, Bert van Marwijk and Demy de Zeeuw while providing Henk ten Cate, Erik ten Hag and Leo Beenhakker with their first tastes of management.
+The Go Ahead Eagles have trained and produced several notable athletes including Raimond van der Gouw, René Eijkelkamp, Marc Overmars, Paul Bosvelt, Jan Kromkamp, Victor Sikora, Bert van Marwijk and Demy de Zeeuw while providing Henk ten Cate, Erik ten Hag and Leo Beenhakker with their first management experience.

 History

 Early successes

 The club was founded in 1902 as Be Quick by the Hollander brothers.
 The name was changed to Go Ahead at the request of the Dutch Football Association in 1905, to avoid confusion with another team.

 Go Ahead started in the second-tier Tweede Klasse.
 In 1911, the club reached promotion to the Eastern Eerste Klasse.
 In 1916, Go Ahead became champions of the Eastern Eerste Klasse for the first time, after which they faced off for the national championship in a competition with the other regional champions.
 In this championship playoffs for the national championship, however, the southern champions from Willem II proved too strong.
 A year later, however, Go Ahead took their first league title, a feat repeated in 1922, 1930 and 1933.

 Polygoonjournaal from 1922.
 Decisive match against Blauw-Wit in which Go Ahead became national champion.
 Location: Sportpark Hilversum.
 Without sound.

 In the period between the First and Second World War, Go Ahead was by far the most successful team in the Eastern league.
 The club won the regional championship fifteen times during that period, and even won the title eight times in a row from 1916 to 1923.

 The last pre-war Eastern Championship was won in 1937.
 After that, the club fell on tough times.
 In 1941, Go Ahead suffered relegation to the Tweede Klasse.
 The following year, they promoted again.
 In 1948, the club became champion of the Eastern First Division for the sixteenth and final time.
 In the playoffs for the national championship with the other regional champions, Go Ahead finished third behind eventual champions, BVV Den Bosch, and Heerenveen.